telminov/sonm-cdn-cms/README.md

 # CSM
-Управление контентом CDN.
-CRUD + rest API, чтобы узлы CDN могли следить за обновлениями
+Content management CMS.
+CRUD + rest API to the CDN nodes can follow the updates

 ## Installation
 Install example on Digital Ocean instance with Ubuntu Server 18.04